 All of that is great on paper and, based on some analysis by the knowledgeable community members, it works great.
 Still, there are others, even some YT personalities, that run into a plethora of sudden frame drops and micro lags.

 UI Optimization, among other things, seems to be a big problem with Google taking too large a bite with Feature Drop and a major update merged in December.
 Hopefully, the January Update addresses some of these issues and we get a more polished user experience in the upcoming months.

 9. Apps crashing and freezing on Pixel 6 Pro

 Strangely enough, built-in apps like Gboard are the ones that are not working as advertised.
 The great Google Assistant-powered Voice Typing feature is not of much use if the app is constantly freezing.
 Firstly, try clearing data and uninstalling updates from all affected apps.
 If that doesn’t work, although many of us dislike it because it can be tiresome, the factory reset is your friend.

 If apps are freezing or crashing on your Pixel 6 or Pixel 6 Pro, especially after an update, consider resetting your device to factory settings.

 10. Notification issues on Pixel 6 Pro

-For some, notifications are delayed while others don’t even get notified of the incoming calls.
-In regards to call issues, make sure that the problem is not related to network coverage issues (update should fix this) and check the Flip for Shh mode that puts your device in DND if you put your phone face down.
+For some, notifications are delayed while others don’t even get notified of incoming calls.
+In regards to call issues, make sure that the problem is not related to network coverage issues (an update should fix this), and check the Flip for Shh mode that puts your device in DND if you put your phone face down.